jladan/nvim-latex/README.md

 # nvim-latex

-**In early development**
+**No longer maintained** This project has been abandoned, because the `texlab` language server performs its main function.
+Also, because it was difficult to maintain with changes upstream (telescope, and the latex treesitter grammar), and I am not writing much latex anymore.

-Neovim plugin to manage citations and crossreferences in Latex documents.
-Also provide an outline of the whole document.
+This is a Neovim plugin to manage citations and crossreferences in Latex documents.
+It was also going to provide an outline of the whole document, which can be useful for larger projects with multiple files.

 # Usage